+Emergency litters are a critical tool in active shooter and TEMS response.
 The Rescue Essentials QuikLitter™ is the lowest-cost disposable emergency litter available.
 It features ten large hand-holds, four on each side and one each at the head and foot, allowing for easy patient handling.
-With a load capacity tested to 500 lbs, it can be employed for everyday use as a soft stretcher, as a backboard lift assist, as well as MCI emergency patient transport.
+With a load capacity tested to 500 lbs, it can be employed for everyday use as a soft stretcher as well as MCI emergency patient transport.

-The QuikLitter™ is constructed of heavy duty polypropylene webbing, and backed with a lightweight water-resistant non-woven material.
+The QuikLitter™ is constructed of heavy duty nylon webbing.
 The QuikLitter™ is latex-free, and is rated to 500 lbs.
-This is the ideal RESCUE TASK FORCE Casualty Collection Device and at only $16.49 it can be affordably stocked in every Bleeding Control Kit as well as added to every emergency vehicle including law enforcement fleets.
+This is the ideal RESCUE TASK FORCE Casualty Collection Device and it can be affordably stocked in every Bleeding Control Kit as well as added to every emergency vehicle including law enforcement fleets.

 Capacity: 500 lbs (226 kg)